Eucalyptus Oil Bladder Compress

 - A plastic bag (food-safe, such as a freezer bag) for warming up and holding the inner cloth

-- Drizzle ca. 30 drops of oil on the inner cloth, fold one more time and place in the plastic bag (add a few more drops before each subsequent treatment, depending on the aroma)
+- Drizzle ca. 30 drops of oil onto the inner cloth, fold one more time and place in the plastic bag (add a few more drops before each subsequent treatment, depending on the aroma)

-- Fill the hot water bottle with warm water, place the bag with the oil-imbued cloth on top of it (to warm up the cloth)
+- Fill the hot-water bottle with warm water, place the bag with the oil-imbued cloth on top of it (to warm up the cloth)

-- Place the warm padding around the hot water bottle (also wrapping the outer cloth around the hot water bottle for bedridden patients)
+- Place the warm padding around the hot-water bottle (also wrapping the outer cloth around the hot-water bottle for bedridden patients)